Gator website builder review - affordable tool for simple sites

-Overall, blogging and content SEO on HostGator website builder are both quite basic, but entirely capable.
-There won’t be any WordPress-level hardcore editing, so it’s maybe not the greatest option if you want to make a blog-only website.
-However, if blogging for you is just a side gig, and something you won’t do constantly on your site, this is a solid pick.
+Overall, blogging on the HostGator website builder is quite basic, but entirely capable.
+There won't be any WordPress-level hardcore editing, so it's maybe not the greatest option if you want to make a blog-only website.
+However, if blogging for you is just a side gig, and something you won't do constantly on your site, this is a solid pick.

 Gator website builder performance